 Exploring and understanding

-We all know that our world is unique, but we are looking out into the solar system to understand why it is so special.
+We all know that our world is unique, but we need to understand it in the context of the wider solar system.

 If we can understand why Mars has lost so much of its early atmosphere and liquid water, or why Venus’ climate has diverged so markedly from our own, we will be in a better position to take care of our own Earth.

-Our researchers are learning about the ages of different bodies, the effects of impact events and how our magnetosphere shields us from the space environment.
+Our researchers are learning about the formation of the solar system, the effects of impact events, and how our magnetosphere shields us from the space environment.

 - We are investigating monitoring space weather through a sensor network of small satellites spread through space, making multi-point measurements of basic space-weather properties.